 2. Related Works

 Various rPPG methods are being studied with the goal of having similar performance to contact PPG (cPPG), the result of an Oximeter.
-Although mathematical modeling model such as CHROM using the existing color difference information and POS using light reflection models showed excellent performance, it showed poor performance in various bad environments depending on motion artifact by human movement, light distortion. to overcome these problems, research is underway to create an rPPG model using Deep Learning [7-8].
+Although mathematical models such as CHROM using the existing color difference information and POS using light reflection models showed excellent performance, they showed poor performance in various bad environments depending on motion artifact by human movement and light distortion. to overcome these problems, research is underway to create an rPPG model using Deep Learning [7-8].

 2.1.
 Deep Learing-based rPPG methods